Site icon DED9

 5. Web Scraping

-With libraries like Nokogiri, Ruby can scrape and parse HTML and XML data from websites, facilitating data extraction and analysis.
+With libraries such as Nokogiri, Ruby can scrape and parse HTML and XML from websites, enabling data extraction and analysis.

 Advantages of Using Ruby